FirstDataUnion/FIDU/src/data_acquisition/acm-manager/README.md

 To use the FIDU Core backend with authentication:

+1. **Configure Identity Service**: Go to the extension options and set the FIDU Identity Service URL:
+   - Leave empty to use production: `https://identity.firstdataunion.org` (default)
+   - Enter a custom URL for development or testing environments
-1. **Enable FIDU Core**: Go to the extension options and check "Use FIDU Core Backend"
+2. **Enable FIDU Core**: Go to the extension options and check "Use FIDU Core Backend"
-2. **Configure Server URL**: Set the FIDU Core server URL (default: `http://127.0.0.1:4000/api/v1`)
+3. **Configure Server URL**: Set the FIDU Core server URL (default: `http://127.0.0.1:4000/api/v1`)
-3. **Register/Login**: Click the ACM Manager icon and use the authentication section to:
+4. **Register/Login**: Click the ACM Manager icon and use the authentication section to:
    - Register a new account with email, password, first name, and last name
    - Login with your existing credentials
 4. **Select a Profile**: After logging in, you'll see a profile section where you can: